ekekasiemobi/chief-app/README.md

 # chief-app
-a project I build with pure CSS, I learnt position and alignment with this project . no framework was used.
+a project I build with pure CSS, I learnt position and alignment with this project . materialize framework was used for basic styling.